tav/plexnet/README.txt

 ``./plexnet/environ/startup/redpill init`` in a shell/terminal to get started...

 All of the work, except for the bits in the ``third_party`` directory, have been placed into the Public Domain.
-See ``documentation/license.txt`` for the full Public Domain Declaration.
+See ``documentation/legal.txt`` for the full Public Domain Dedication.

 --
 Enjoy, tav